quawb/LivingCodeLog/thefinal.md

 **Generator on left, original diagrams on right**

-Goals:
+_What is this though?_

+I'm not entire sure is one answer.
+This is meant to be a fun way to create diagrams, which I find to be a funny medium to absurdify.
+For me, I enjoy watching the mushrooms grow and the creatures float around on the screen.
+The mismatching of quotes and images also is something I like play around with.
+The real short answer is that I just think its funny, and hopefully others will as well.
+There is something conceptual here about computers generating labels for these fleshy creatures, as well as the battle between the sprawling mushrooms and buildings.
+There is a lot of clashing of worlds here in my opinion.
+One of the diagrams questions, "what is art", asking the audience, is this art, can you make art with this?
+These diagrams came out of a project that was related to critical pedagogy, I think these diagrams were meant to subvert a mode of education, make it more malleable and absurdify the unchangable quality of standard "diagrams".

+_Goals:_

 I wanted something that I found fun and funny, and related to the diagram project I based this off of.
 I wanted to include all 8 of the diagrams but I ended up only including 3 plus other stuff.
 I wasnt sure how to do this but I wanted it to have some real world effect, or like a command (i.e. draw your own cyber zombie) or something like that.
 But couldn't figure out how I wanted to include that?
+Woudl be cool if player/user/etc could upload their face and swap it out of mine, but there are all the creatures and etc as well...hmmm...

 Future/other goals: